Biometrics-IITA/Estimating-Realized-Genetic-Gain/README.md

 ## Acknowledgement

-The IITA West Africa cassava breeding program, in collaboration with NARS partners, has generated these data across 84 environments for 6 years.
+The IITA West Africa cassava breeding program has generated these data across 84 environments for 6 years.